kubernetes/website/v1.1/docs/user-guide/introspection-and-debugging.md

 Ready tells you whether the container passed its last readiness probe.
 (In this case, the container does not have a readiness probe configured; the container is assumed to be ready if no readiness probe is configured.)

-Restart Count tells you how many times the container has restarted; this information can be useful for detecting crash loops in containers that are configured with a restart policy of “always.”
+Restart Count tells you how many times the container has restarted; this information can be useful for detecting crash loops in containers that are configured with a restart policy of “always.�?

 Currently the only Condition associated with a Pod is the binary Ready condition, which indicates that the pod is able to service requests and should be added to the load balancing pools of all matching services.